8 DAY LANDSCAPE PHOTOGRAPHY WORKSHOP

 11h30 Post-processing session.
 Looking at getting the best from the images we took in the sunrise session early in the day and sunset last night.
 Once again, this will be tailored to your needs.

-6h For sunrise we’ll head back to Alpi di Suisi again, this time to see it with completely different light and hopefully with pockets of mist across the vast alpine meadow as the sun comes up behind the sheer peaks of Sassalungo.
-We’ll spend some time walking around capturing the location in beautiful early morning light before heading into town for a coffee and pastry.
+6h For sunrise we’ll head back to Alpe di Siusi again, this time to see it with completely different light and hopefully with pockets of mist across the vast alpine meadow as the sun comes up behind the sheer peaks of Sassalungo.
+We’ll spend some time walking around capturing the location in beautiful early morning light before heading to our hotel for breakfast.

 11h30 Our final post-processing session.
-Looking at getting the best from the images we’ve taken so far on the trip and putting what we’ve learned into practice.
+Looking at getting the best from the images we’ve taken so far on the trip and putting what we’ve learned into practice before having lunch at the hotel..

 WHAT WE DO (AND WHAT WE WANT YOU TO GET FROM OUR WORKSHOPS)

 Our aim is to take you to beautiful locations and give you every opportunity to get great images while improving your technique over the course of the workshop.
-From the beginning of your time with us we’ll aim to identify your photographic level and what you’d like to focus on, which combined with having three professional photography tutors allows us to tailor the workshop to your precise needs and provide each participant with plenty of one-to-one tuition both in the field and in the post processing sessions.
+We limit the number of participants on our workshop to just six which gives us plenty of time with everyone in the field and from the beginning of your time with us we can identify your photographic level and what you’d like to focus on.
+We can then tailor the sessions to your precise needs and provide each participant with plenty of one-to-one tuition both in the field and in the post processing sessions.

 We also believe that having two shooting sessions a day means that participants get into a shooting rhythm and can quickly put into practice new skills as they are learned.
 We carefully select the dates of our workshops to try and make sure we are in each location at the best time of year.
 In the Dolomites for example the weather is still quite dependable in autumn with sunny days and crisp nights but the height of the tourist season is over with fewer people on the trails leaving the locations much quieter.
 Everywhere you look in the forests you’ll see that some of the trees are starting to turn a beautiful gold which really enhances their potential in images, but there’s still a feeling of life and lushness in the countryside.

-Our timetable is highly flexible and having a number of fantastic locations all very close to our two bases means we can adapt to the weather and go to where the conditions are best for shooting.
 This adaptability also extends to the post processing sessions.
 We believe that editing is an integral part of getting the absolute best out of an image but we understand that the range of participant’s skill levels and familiarity with post processing techniques varies greatly.
-Because of this we once again make the most of having three tutors to provide editing sessions in the morning that can potentially range from the basics of editing a RAW file in programs like Lightroom to more complex techniques like using layers and luminosity masks in Photoshop.
+Because of this we make the most of having small groups to provide 1-to-1 editing sessions in the morning that are tailored to each participant's skill levels, and which can potentially range from the basics of editing a RAW file in programs like Lightroom to more complex techniques like using layers and luminosity masks in Photoshop.

 Finally, we want to share with you our passion for nature and landscape photography in this incredible place.
+Travelling in such small groups means we can quickly build a great learning environment where people feel comfortable together and at ease with asking questions and making the absolute most of the trip.
 We aim to make your experience here in the beautiful landscape of the Dolomites a memorable one and a trip from which, as well as getting some great images from amazing locations, you’ll also go home having had a true adventure with great company in a very special place.

 SOME OF THE PHOTOGRAPHY TECHNIQUES COVERED IN THIS WORKSHOP